 CSC (Convention for Safe Containers) Certification

 The United Nations and the International Maritime Organization adopted the convention for container safety.
-This was the International Convention for Safe Containers (CSC) ↗
+The International Convention for Safe Containers (CSC) ↗ for shipping containers maintains a high level of safety for container transportation.
+The CSC does this by providing uniform international safety regulations.
+They have become the basis for shipping container certification.

 WHAT IS THE CSC PLATE?

-The CSC requires that containers used for international transport be fitted with a valid safety approval plate (CSC Plate).
+The CSC requires that containers used for international transport have a valid safety approval plate (CSC Plate).

 IICL Certification

 Shippers need International Institute of Container Lessors (IICL) certification.
-This inspection confirms that the container is structurally sound, seaworthy, and suitable for carrying cargo weight per its ratings and specifications at the time of inspection.
-This inspection requires a certified IICL inspector to examine and determine that the container meets the IICL’s current criteria.
+This inspection confirms that the container is structurally sound, seaworthy, and suitable for carrying cargo weight per its ratings and specifications when surveyed.
+This inspection requires a certified IICL inspector to examine and determine that the container meets the IICL’s current criteria for shipping container certification.

 An IICL certification is only sometimes required for shipping but determines a stringent quality level recognized internationally.